dino-rodriguez/optibnb/preprocessing/cleaning.md

 features = listings.shape[1]
 ```

-<p>We need to also make sure making sure that all quantitative predictors and response variables are float.
-This will allow us to better deal with categorical data, and NaN entries in the float data.</p>
+We need to also make sure making sure that all quantitative predictors and response variables are float.
+This will allow us to better deal with categorical data, and NaN entries in the float data.

 #### Erroneous Entries
 We also remove entries (listings) that have faulty data such as: